Sohelpathan222/Sohelpathan222/README.md

-_Hey There👋
+# Hey There👋

-Call Me Sohel😎
+#
+Mr Sohel Is Here..!😎
 -
 🌱I'm currently learning  many things, I believe that everyday is a learning opportunity.
-✍🏻And also i concentrating devloping my self as i want.
+✍🏻And now my concentration is on devloping my self as i want.

+#seeker